 Being a part of his childhood memory, Tom kept his share of initial investment for almost 40 years.
-As time passed by and new administration empowered small-scale enterprises and stock market investment inflated; Papa John’s Ice cream shop was one of the thousand enterprises whose sales skyrocketed.
+As time passed by and new administration empowered small-scale enterprises came up and stock market investment inflated; Papa John’s Ice cream shop was one of the thousand enterprises whose sales skyrocketed.
 This made Tom’s investment into a gold mine, giving a return of more than 100% after 40 years wait.

 Pretty boring story huh?
 Well, it is supposed to be.

-Past 8 months were an iconic month for Indian primary markets, owing to stronger macroeconomics, continuing regulatory reforms, and an overall positive investment climate.
+The past 8 months were an iconic month for Indian primary markets, owing to stronger macroeconomics, continuing regulatory reforms, and an overall positive investment climate.

 It gave a return of approximately above 70% on total 173 IPOs combined by the end of Jan 2018, generating a record of Rs.
 77228.25 crores industry.

-Sam is a risk averse investor, his only goal with his portfolio is to generate greater returns as quickly as possible with low risk.
+Sam is a risk-averse investor.
+His only goal with his portfolio is to generate greater returns as quickly as possible with low risk.
 So, if Sam had invested some proportion of his portfolio equally to all the new Initial Public Offerings listed in past months, he could have easily generated 64% of return by year end compared to 15-20% return he would get in Mutual Funds or 6-7% in government securities or bank deposit.

 Let’s understand how Sam can increase the return of his portfolio by investing in all new IPOs.

-According to recent returns generated in Primary markets, If Sam had invested 5% of his initial investment; let’s say Rs.
-100, to all the new IPOs, listed starting from July until December.
-He can allocate Rs.5 for first 20 non SME IPOs until November.
+According to recent returns generated in Primary markets if Sam had invested 5% of his initial investment; let’s say Rs.
+100, to all the new IPOs, listed starting from July until December, he can allocate Rs.5 for first 20 non-SME IPOs until November.
 Further, once a new IPO is announced later that month Sam can rebalance his portfolio by equally distributing his initial investment of Rs.100 to 21st IPO and so on.

 According to the table above, we can see that by doing so, Sam’s initial investment of Rs.100 by the end of November were around Rs.145.7 and after rebalancing his Portfolio after investing in new IPOs his investment increased to Rs.150, giving a return of 50% as of January 2018.